-In the Nursery and Reception years, the School follows the Early Years Foundation Stage framework for learning, development and care of pupils below the age of five.
+In the Nursery and Reception years, the School follows the Early Years Foundation Stage structure for the learning, development and care of pupils below the age of five.
 For detailed information please see the EYFS Policy.
 This includes:

-- Personal, Social and Emotional Development
+- Personal, social and emotional development

-- Physical Development
+- Physical development

-- Communication and Language
+- Communication and language

 - Literacy

 - Mathematics

-- Understanding the World
+- Understanding the world

-- Expressive Arts and Design
+- Expressive arts and design

 - Curriculum Policy